begabba/docs-comers/docs/how-to-make-a-refund.md

 **[⬆ Back to Top](#overview)**

+---

 ### PayEx/SwedbankPay

 If **Payment date** is _earlier_ than 18.06.20 open [**PayEx**](https://secure.payex.com/Admin/Logon.aspx) otherwise use [**SwedbankPay**](https://admin.payex.com/psp/login).
 Please note that both PayEx and SwedbankPay currently shows the same PayEx logo.

+You'll need a _reason for refund._ When in doubt use _"Course cancellation"_ of something else that makes sense.

 #### Refund via PayEx